umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-custom-views-for-blocklist.md

 {% endcode %}

 {% hint style="info" %}
 This is a TypeScript file.
-It is recommended to follow documentation on how to compile TypeScript.
+It is recommended to follow the documentation on how to compile TypeScript.
 {% endhint %}

 ### Assigning the View to a Block Type